America the Beautiful and Tasty! Top Foodie Adventures and Culinary Destinations in the USA

 When it’s time for a foodie road trip to an amazing destination, I pack my bag and go to New Orleans!
 Since it’s just 5 hours away from Houston, we can cover a whole lot of Cajun and Creole food in the span of a weekend.
 The city’s culinary scene is quite famous: Cafe Au Lait beignets and chicory coffee for breakfast, Commander’s Palace in the Garden District for lunch, and Acme’s or Drago’s oysters for dinner.
 However, we like to shake things up a little.
 The beignets taste yummiest at midnight after listening to jazz on French Street and frozen Cafe Au Lait is way better than its hot counterpart!
 We often skip food in the Garden District in favor of Magazine Street: especially the shrimp and oyster po-boys at Mahoney's.
 For breakfast, we love Stanley's in Jackson Square - their banana foster French Toast and seafood gumbo is delicious!
 We also recommend trying some of New Orleanian specialties like jambalaya, crawfish etouffee, Cajun boiled crawfish and alligator bites in the French Quarter.

-Just pick any restaurant with overflowing entry lines and you can’t go wrong!
+Just pick any restaurant with overflowing entry lines or take a fun food tour to help introduce you to the food scene!
 While you are in the French Quarter, try a Hand Grenade at Tropical Isle or a Hurricane at Pat O’Brien’s.
 The Crescent City is the birthplace of these and many other famous cocktails including the Sazerac and tasting any one of these is a must when in the city.

 Text and photo by Ketki Sharangpani, Dotted Globe